higfonseca/strac-take-home/README.md

 - Dependency Injection: inside the `ApplicationContainer` you will find a basic dependency injection setup.
 The main goals were to attend to SOLID's DIP principle and also ease the testing process by allowing mocks to be injected in the desired classes
 - Router: you will notice that the `Router` file is the only one using a procedural approach.
 It had to be this way due to limitations with `Typer`
 - Tests: as mentioned, due to the time constraint, I left some "unhappy" paths untested (especially if any call to the GoogleClient fails)
+- CI: I added a simple Github Actions script to validate the tests before the merge to the main branch